dmccarthy6/Tasks/README.md

   * Moved my Core Data stack to a framework to access the stack from my main application and the today widget.

 - **Whats Next?**
-  * UI!
-Currently working on updating the user interface to improve the look and feel of the application.
+  * Planning for adding some additional features to Tasks.
-  * Final refactoring to improve code stability.
+  * Continue to improve code.

 ***
 ## Screenshots: